 Save the date!
 The 2018 Earth Sciences Student Colloquium will be on Friday, April 20, 2018.
-Join us for a day of student research presentations and posters, a “mini” career fair, and a celebratory banquet featuring a silent auction and keynote speaker.
-A call for abstracts to present at the Colloquium will be released in early 2018.
-Stay tuned for more updates!
+Join us for a day of student research presentations and posters, a chance to meet alumni and professionals, and a celebratory banquet featuring a silent auction and keynote speaker.
+We are honored to announce that Kirk Johnson, director of the Smithsonian’s National Museum of Natural History, is the 2018 keynote address.

 Join us for the 12th Annual Student Colloquium on Tuesday, April 13, 2017!
 View the 2017 Student Colloquium Program.